View

 </View>

 When using View on mobile devices or inside other containers, you might want to make it full-width without making the markup more complex.
-Using bleed property should help with this case.
+Using the bleed property should help in this case.

-Let's look at the following example, where you have multiple paragraphs of text with a View in between them.
-In order to keep a single wrapper for the text, we would rather apply negative margin to the View with the bleed property.
+Consider the following example, where you have multiple paragraphs of text with a View in between them.
+To keep a single wrapper for the text, you can apply negative margin to the View with the bleed property.

 <View gap={4}>